-By Meredith – Port Elizabeth, 14th October 2018: There is a myth that an impish family got lost in the forest and ran out of food.
+By Meredith – Port Elizabeth, South Africa, 23rd March 2022: There is a myth that an impish family got lost in the forest and ran out of food.
 They were invited for lunch following Friday prayers by a charitable family.
 During the meal, the family grew bored and started rolling balls of couscous and throwing them at each other.
 God was so angry that he punished the family by turning them into macaque monkeys to roam the Rif mountains.

 These tail-less monkeys, called Barbary macaques, are the only African monkeys that live north of the Sahara, and the only macaques occurring outside Asia.
 They’re also only one of the few monkey species to dwell in a cold climate.
 Originally these macaques would have been found throughout North Africa and parts of Europe.
 However, the populations have declined rapidly to an estimated 5000 individuals, restricted to the mountains of Algeria and Morocco.
 A small (~200) semi-wild population also exists in Gibraltar.

 In 2016 the Barbary macaque was listed as a species threatened with extinction on the Convention on International Trade in Endangered Species (Cites).
 Some efforts have since been put in place to protect the remaining populations including a census, public education, and prohibition of illegal trade.
 Conservation officials are requesting that the monkeys are not fed as they are becoming too habituated to humans and are suffering from obesity and fertility problems.
 For more information read the News24 article and the Morocco Primate Conservation Trust.